tgstation/tgstation-server/README.md

 * An instance can push branchless test merge commits to GitHub if the `RepoKey` folder is setup
 * This pushes all test merge commits to the remote branch `___TGS3TempBranch` and then deletes it
 * This provides public reference information about the test merge commit and time since it will appear in the PR in questing
-* To enable this, check the `Sync Commits` button on the `Repository` page of the control panel or run `repo push-testmerges on --instanceName "<instance name>"` from TGCommandLine
+* To enable this, check the `Sync Commits` button on the `Repository` page of the control panel or run `repo push-testmerges on --instance "<instance name>"` from TGCommandLine

 ## CONTRIBUTING